Staging and grading of ovarian cancer

 Staging cancer of the ovary, fallopian tube or peritoneum

-The stage of a cancer describes where the cancer has been found and other places it may have spread to.
-Knowing the stage helps your doctors plan the best cancer treatment for you.
+The stage of a cancer describes its size and whether it has spread from where it started.
+Knowing the stage helps your doctors and nurses plan the best treatment for you.

 Stage 1

-This is early stage cancer.
+This is described as early cancer.

 Stage 1a